li-han-zhang/Go_passphrase/README.md

   -h        Show this help message
 ```
 ### You can just download the executable file, passphrase_bitcoin, and use it.
-# I have authorized the project to [user:uvns](https://github.com/uvns/Passphrase.git)
+# I have authorized the user [uvns](https://github.com/uvns/Passphrase.git) for this project.